Make This Year Your Best Skin Year

 Use sunscreen daily

-By far the best thing you can do for your skins appearance and health is to wear sunscreen.
-If you’ve read my guest post over on The Navigatio, you’ll know how UVA rays are present all year round, causing ageing and cell damage.
+By far the best thing you can do for your skin’s appearance and health is to wear sunscreen.
+UVA rays are present all year round, rain hail or shine, causing ageing and cell damage.
 But don’t worry!
 A broad spectrum sunscreen will take care of it.
-My favourite is Sunplay Super Block SPF 50+.
-I put this on every. morning.
-Without fail.
+Broad spectrum means it protects from burning UVB rays and ageing UVA rays in proportion, rather than being only partially protective.
+My favourite face sunscreen is Sunplay Super Block SPF 50+.
+I put this on every. single. morning. without fail.

 This is really what I’m going to focus on in the new year – drinking enough water!
 I suffer from chronic bladder and kidney problems so drinking water makes me feel 100x better.
-Plus, if you’re consistently dehydrated it’ll show in your skin, potentially leading to a x% drop in moisture!
+Plus, if you’re consistently dehydrated it’ll show in your skin.
 Use this calculator to help you figure out what amount you should be drinking.
 I’ve found that if I have a huge water bottle and fill it up in the morning and at lunch, that helps me keep track of how much I have to drink.

 Give your skin a break